Furniture

 Neorococcus

-In the mid-19th century, there was a return to the values of the rococo style, a period known as Neorococo.
-The decorations used are the same, but the shapes are more realistic, which is best seen in the domed pieces of furniture.
-In addition to mahogany, rosewood is used for the more precious pieces of furniture and walnut for the more common ones.
-Along with other revived old styles, neo-Rococo characterises the Victorian period.
+In the mid-19th century, there is a return to the values of the rococo style, a period known as Neorococo.
+The decorations used are the same, but the shapes are much more realistic, which is best seen in the curved pieces of furniture.
+In addition to mahogany, rosewood is used for the more precious pieces of furniture and walnut for the more common pieces.
+Along with other revived old styles, neorococo characterizes the Victorian period.

-The rococo style was criticized by some stylists of the time as being light, superficial and in poor taste.
-Over time, however, the qualities of the style began to be recognised, and from the mid-19th century it was accepted by historians as a style in art.
-Now the rococo period is considered a period of great influence on European art.
+The rococo style was criticized by some stylists of the time as being light, superficial and tasteless.
+Over time, however, the qualities of the style began to be recognized and by the mid-19th century it was accepted by historians as a style in art.
+The Rococo period is now considered a period of great influence on European art.

 photo source: frenchgardenhouse.com